bhavan777/shopping-page/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Stack used :
+1.babel for enabling es6 fetures used inside
+2.plain css
+3.webpack dev server for development

 To Run the app on local,
 1. clone this repo,
 2. npm install